Reflections for the Thirty-Second Week in Ordinary Time 2012**

 Do I honestly see myself making progress towards mature adulthood in the Kingdom?
 In which areas of my life is this taking place right now?

-Saturday of the 32nd Week of Ordinary Time
+Saturday of the Thirty-Second Week in Ordinary Time

 This parable of the persistent widow appears only in the Gospel of St. Luke.
 Its purpose is to show us the necessity and efficacy of constant prayer.
 Constant prayer is calling on the Lord day and night.
 It is like carrying on a constant conversation with God.
 We need not wait until our night prayers to thank him for our day and its many blessings.
 We can be talking to him and thanking him as the blessings happen – or the trials or sufferings or the grief and the sorrow occur.